JayKimBravekjh/Bicycle-Collisions-in-Los-Angeles-2013-2018/README.md

 I love :bike: and :coffee:

-Type of Bicycle Collisions in Los Angeles 2013-2018
-- Broadside             6813
-- Sideswipe             3042
-- Rear End               732
-- Head On                634
-- Vehicle/Pedestrian     144
-- Overturned             118
-- Other                   93
-- Not Stated              34
-- Hit Object              28

-Bicycle accidents occuring on interections vs non-intersections in Los Angeles 2013-2018
-- Y    6310
-- N    5310

-Top 5 Violation Category in Los Angeles 2013-2018
-- Automobile Right of Way                                        3104
-- Wrong Side of Road                                             2574
-- Traffic Signals and Signs                                      1280
-- Improper Turning                                               1095
-- Unsafe Speed                                                    699

 Total Bicyclist Fatalities in Los Angeles from 2013-12018 is:
 * 78

-Total Bicyclist Fatalities in Los Angeles from 2013-12018 is:
+Total Bicyclist Injuries in Los Angeles from 2013-12018 is:
 * 10975

-Yearly Bicyclist Accidents in Los Angeles from 2013-12018 is:
+Bicyclist Accidents year:
 - 2013    31814
 - 2014    32675
 - 2015    35829